linode/docs/docs/security/install-openvas-on-ubuntu-16-04.md

     [![OpenVAS Redis socket configuration.](/docs/assets/openvas-redis-configuration.png)](/docs/assets/openvas-redis-configuration.png)

-3. Install the SQLite database.
+3. Install the SQLite 3 database package.
 This is used to store the [CVEs](https://cve.mitre.org/) we'll obtain in the next steps:

         sudo apt-get install sqlite3